Regulatory Changes | Research Protections Office (RPO) | The University of Vermont(title)

 Informed Consent

-Summary: Changes to the Common Rule, the primary rule regulating human subjects research, go into effect on January 21, 2019.
+Summary: Changes to the Common Rule, the primary rule regulating human subjects research, went into effect on January 21, 2019.
 A number of UVM IRB policies, procedures, and systems have been updated as a result of the changes to the rule.

 Investigators will see a number of changes required under the new rule specific to the Consent Form: